DTegano/NHL-Prediction-using-Machine-Learning/README.md

 F-statistic:  6844 on 4 and 3671 DF,  p-value: < 2.2e-16
 ```

-Since PDO and shooting percentage is not signifant, I'll go ahead and run the model without those variables:
+Since PDO and shooting percentage is not significant, I'll go ahead and run the model without those variables:

 ```
 > model = lm(Away_P ~ Away_W + Away_DIF)